-Arguably, Norwood 6 also shows baldness on top with hair around the sides, and could also be referred to as slightly horseshoe-shaped.
+Arguably, Norwood 6 also shows a bald crown with side growth, and could also be referred to as vaguely horseshoe-shaped.
 But generally, people think of a Norwood 7 when referring to a full-blown horseshoe.

 Male pattern baldness is caused by dihydrotestosterone (DHT), a hormone that is created in men when the testes process testosterone.
 In most men, DHT affects the top of the head much more than the back and sides, but science doesn’t yet understand why this is the case.

 Genetics dictates whether your hair follicles are predisposed to be sensitive to DHT.
 Everyone inherits their genes from their parents, and either parent can pass on genes that make you more likely to go bald.
 Oh, and baldness doesn’t always skip a generation, either – that’s a myth!